himanshu748/PearTalk/README.md

 ## Limitations

-- For demo purposes, this application uses in-memory storage.
+- For demo purposes, this application uses in-memory storage for user data.
 In a production environment, it would use a database.
-- P2P communication is simulated through the server for simplicity.
 - Voice message quality may vary based on network conditions.

 ## License